barimale/card-manager/README.md

 - MS SQL Instance
 ## Step by step
 ### Apply migrations
-Ensure connection srting is properly set in appsettings.json, then navigate to microservice/Card.Infrastructure folder and execute:
+Ensure connection string is properly set in appsettings.json, then navigate to microservice/Card.Infrastructure folder and execute:
 ```
 dotnet ef database update